Ontario's Brave New Wines IWEG Signature

-Ontario's Brave New Wines course is now into its third successful year and IWEG continues to develop and broaden the learning experience for students and connoisseurs of Ontario wines.
+Ontario's Brave New Wines course is now into its fourth successful year and IWEG continues to develop and broaden the learning experience for students and connoisseurs of Ontario wines.

 In response to student demand this is now a certified program in collaboration with the Wine Council of Ontario and candidates successful in passing the final exam will hold a recognized Certificate as an Ontario Wine Specialist.

-Also new for the 2017 program, we are excited and proud to introduce wine educator Dave Larocque.
+For the 2018 program, we are excited and proud to introduce wine educator Dave Larocque.
 Dave has lived his love for wine for over 30 years, initially as a product consultant with the LCBO, then subsequently working at many Ontario wineries, and as a wine educator and trainer for Canadian winery staff, Niagara College, the Wine Council of Ontario, and staff of numerous restaurants.
 He recently authored a book titled ‘The Wine Appellations of Ontario’.
 His newest venture, Wine Culture, brings the enjoyment of wine to groups across Canada through presentations and tastings in an educational and entertaining approach.

 Students will attend four full days of study with each morning focusing on the wine appellations of Ontario and basic wine education, while the afternoons will present insightful tasting opportunities with a number of local winemakers, each addressing unique aspects of their winemaking style that builds on the morning studies.
 The final day will bring the classroom work to life with a field trip to three leading Niagara wineries.